Edwin Donald Snider

 - Died February 27, 2011 in Escondido, CA USA

-A graceful center fielder with a picture-perfect swing, Duke Snider was the biggest bat in the Brooklyn Dodgers' potent lineup of the 1950s.
-He hit 40 or more homers five consecutive times and led all batters in home runs and RBIs during the decade.
-"The Duke of Flatbush" is the only player to hit four homers in two different World Series (1952 and 1955), while his 11 Series home runs and 26 RBI are the most ever by a National League player.
+A graceful center fielder with a powerful, picture-perfect swing, Duke Snider was the biggest bat in the Brooklyn Dodgers' potent, five-time World Series bound lineup of the 1950s.
+The third of New York's troika of Hall of Fame center fielders, joining the Giants' Willie Mays and Yankees' Mickey Mantle, he hit 40 or more homers five consecutive times and led all batters in home runs and RBIs during the decade.
+"The Duke of Flatbush" is the only player to hit four homers in two different Fall Classics (1952 and 1955), while his 11 Series home runs and 26 RBI are the most ever by a National League player.
+Along the way the graceful fielding "Grey Fox" picked up a 6th Series appearance in LA (1959) and two Championship rings.

-Signed by Brooklyn as a 17-year-old, Snider debuted in the minors in 1944 with the Newport News Dodgers, leading the Piedmont League with 34 doubles and 9 homers.
+Signed by Brooklyn as a 17-year-old by scout Tom Downey, Snider debuted in the minors in 1944 with the Newport News Dodgers, leading the Piedmont League with 34 doubles and 9 homers.
 He then missed the entire 1945 season and most of the 1946 campaign while serving in the military.
 He reached the majors at age 20 in 1947 and started in centerfield in place of an injured Pete Reiser for much of the month of June.
 However, he was soon back in the minors.
 After hitting .316 with 12 home runs for the St. Paul Saints in 1947 and .327 with 17 homers for the Montreal Royals in 1948, he was back in the bigs for good.
+His first major league homer, against Curt Simmons of the Philadelphia Phillies in the 1st inning on May 2nd, was hit inside-the park.
+He was the last Dodgers player to hit his first career homer in this fashion until Zach McKinstry in 2021!
+He did not have to wait long for his first long ball that actually left the park: it came in the 7th inning of the same game, against the same pitcher.
+And, of course, he would never hit another inside-the-park homer in his career...

 Snider took over as the regular Dodgers centerfielder in 1949.
 In his first full season, he hit .292 with 23 homers and 92 RBIs and scored 100 times.
 On the season's final day, he drove in the winning run against the Philadelphia Phillies to give Brooklyn the pennant.
 However, he struggled in the World Series, hitting .143 and striking out 8 times as his team fell to the New York Yankees in five games.
 In 1950, he hit .321 with 31 home runs and 107 RBI while leading the National League with 199 hits and being named an All-Star for the first of eight times in his career.
 Again facing the Phillies on the season's last day with the pennant on the line, he once again came through with a clutch hit.
 However, runner Cal Abrams was thrown out by Richie Ashburn, and Philadelphia went on to win the NL crown.